KaRTiK0821/Additional_Features_Samsung/README.md

-# Extra large debloat list for - Samsung Devices Pie, Q and maybe R. This should work for devices with Dynamic Partition, just read list carefully while debloating.
+# Debloat list for - Samsung Devices Pie, Q, R, S, T, and maybe U. This should work for devices with Dynamic Partition, even without dynamic partition devices also, just read list carefully while debloating.
-Keep in mind that some funcions can be lost, due heavy debloat.
+Keep in mind that maybe some of the apps and features maybe missing after heavy debloating.
+So do it wisely.
+Although debloating wont cause system to crash by any chance.

 ### Debloat List
 ```